Around the Cyclades

 artifacts in the Greek Orthodox church are held there, in particular

-a silver Madonna and Child from the 5
+a silver Madonna and Child from the 5th Century.[ no

 The visit was ended with generous measure of home made Rakomolo and Loukoumi courtesy of the Monastery.
 The life of a Monk has improved over the centuries but I suspect a long standing association with home brewing.